 Tip: Don’t fall into the trap of simply getting “prequalified.”
 Pre-qualification is a surface look at your finances and doesn’t include verification of your employment, income, and assets.
 A pre-approval lets you be taken seriously by sellers.

 You might be surprised to learn that several mortgage types are available, and some may work better for a first-time home buyer than others.

 Getting a mortgage can be a confusing process for many FTHB’s, for instance, there are fixed-rate mortgages and adjustable-rate ones with different risks depending on the type you choose to go into a tenancy.

-Different types of mortgage loans are available, and an FHA loan has less stringent criteria.
+Different types of home loans in Overland Park and the greater Kansas City metropolitan area are available, and an FHA loan has less stringent criteria.
 For example, you may be able to get approved with a credit score as low as 580 for this type – compared to the 620 required by conventional mortgages.
 There are USDA loans for rural areas that do not require a down payment.
 If you are a veteran, VA loans do not require a down payment either.

 The great thing about an FHA loan is that the down payment requirement for first-time home buyers with this type of financing can be as low as 3.5% and only 3% for conventional loans.

 Be sure to discuss with your loan officer the different loan options that are available within your budget, especially first-time home buyers.